lmccart/Smarter-Home/README.md

 ### Guest and Host
 Let's debrief the guest and host activity.
 What did it feel like and what did you consider as the host?
 As the guest?
 What improvisational spaces did these roles create?
 What limits did them impose?
 Was there a script followed or run?
 Could we connect our experiences to ideas of "host" in software or biology?

+### House Work and Art Work
+How do we think about labor in the home?
+Where is power embedded, and what are strategies for pushing back?
+How does automation shift the flow of control?
+We will look at artists dealing with house work, making art work in their homes, and the technologies that accompany these practices.

 ### Future Home
 We will spend most of this day creating our home of the future together, by building the devices designed in the Home Rituals activity.
 The devices can be installed in the SFPC space for further use and elaboration over the three weeks program.